sameer2800/Lightoj-Solutions/README.md

 	memoize steps to avoid recalculations.

+##Solution 1201 :

+	category : bfs

+	traverse the tree from any node and color that node with 0 and color all the edges of zero color with 1 . vice versa

+	answer will be max of number of color 0 and color 1 nodes. note : there can be many trees .

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.